ashleywaite/django-more/django_more/README.md

 # django_more
-A collection of fields and utilities to extend the functionality of Django that have no additional external dependencies.
+A collection of fields and classes to extend the functionality of Django that have no additional external dependencies.

 ```python
 import hashlib